 Instructions: Read each scenario below and choose from the list provided the mode that would result in the most effective communication experience.
 Be sure to justify your choice with a response of at least 100 words per scenario.

-Choices of Mode: telephone, memo, email, text message, social media post, face-to-face conversation, mailed letter, video conference
+Choices of Mode: Telephone, memo, email, text message, social media post, face-to-face conversation, mailed letter, video conference